 Brushing and flossing can keep away head and neck cancer

-From saliva samples collected from participants, around 13 bacterial species found in the mouth were linked to a 30 per cent greater likelihood of developing cancer
+From saliva samples collected from participants, researchers found almost 13 bacterial species in the mouth, which linked to a 30 per cent greater likelihood of developing cancer

 brushing-and-flossing-can-keep-away-head-and-neck-cancer